piyusharorawork/via/README.md

 - Copy mp4 url from webm file
 - Copy muted url
 - Compress video to specific resolution
+- Extract clip from video from start and end frame

 ## Maybe later